 - Mental health support

-You might be able to claim benefits or get financial support if you’re:
+You may be able to claim benefits or receive financial support or discounts if you are:

 - sick or disabled

-- of state pension age and on a low income
+- a pensioner and on a low income

 - a carer

 You can check which benefits are available to you on GOV.UK, by using a free benefits calculator or by getting free advice from a local organisation.